smackchat/mixable/README.md

 	Using **createMixableClass()** pass the Class you want as an object through the parameter.

-	Include classes to inherit simply in an array. constructor defined with underscore '_constructor'
-	the child are called before parent

 	Details about instantiating a MixableClass:
 	- Include classes to inherit simply in an array.
 	- constructor defined with underscore '_constructor'